 Contact lenses are federally regulated, and the FDA has warned consumers about the misuse of decorative and cosmetic lenses.
 Colored lenses are categorized as decorative, and unfortunately there have been reports of misuse resulting in harm to the wearer’s eyes.
 One problem is that disreputable vendors often sell these types of lenses.
 They market the lenses as beauty/cosmetic products or as fashion accessories.
 Buyers should beware of sellers that describe colored lenses in this way.

 Over-the-counter contact lenses may pose a danger to consumers since a prescription is not required for their purchase.
 This is not only dangerous, but also illegal.
 In the United States, contact lenses cannot legally be sold without a prescription.
 This is for good reason.
-Without a prescription, you run the risk of doing serious harm to your eyes.
 Like all contact lenses, colored and decorative lenses are medical devices.
-It’s very important that an eye care specialist properly fits the lenses to your eyes.

 If you have purchased a pair of colored contact lenses without a prescription or if you have experienced problems as a result, register a complaint with the Food and Drug Administration.
 Vendors who sell colored and decorative lenses illegally are subject to a $16,000 fine per offense.